hjkaria/how-to-cs/README.md

 * [Palantir Path](https://www.palantir.com/students/path/) (Sophomores and Juniors)
   * Summer software development internship for students early in their tech career
-  * Applications and now **closed**, but worth looking at program and keeping it in mind for next year!
   * See this site [here](https://startup.jobs/147462-palantir-path-at-palantir) for more application details and requirements

 * [Qualcomm Early Identification Program](https://www.quora.com/When-does-Qualcomms-early-identification-program-application-open-up) (Freshman and Sophomores)